-Strong communities provide a protective factor against substance misuse.
-Understanding the strength that connection provides helps communities manage the challenge of reducing harms more easily.
+Strong communities provide a protective factor against substance use.
+Understanding the strength that connection provides, helps communities manage the challenge of reducing harms more easily.

 Made up of seven municipalities located in the south-eastern corner of South Australia, the Limestone Coast region is often described as an idyllic combination of stunning coastline and irresistible food and wine.
-But despite this setting, the residents of the Limestone Coast still face many of the issues common to other communities, including the misuse of alcohol and other drugs (AODs).
+But despite this setting, the residents of the Limestone Coast still face many of the issues common to other communities, including the use of alcohol and other drugs (AOD).

-Fortunately for the region though, it’s also home to many passionate people wanting to prevent and minimise AOD misuse, and the harms that often follow.
+Fortunately for the region though, it’s also to many passionate people wanting to prevent and minimise AOD use, and the harms that often follow.

 “The group told me that while running these forums, it became increasingly apparent that they should be taking a whole-of-community approach to their work,” says Ruth Miller, Relationship Manager with the Alcohol and Drug Foundation.

 Led by Sergeant Andy Stott (South Australian Police), Dr Judy Nagy (City of Mount Gambier), Dr Sue Mutton (formerly from the University of South Australia) and Sophie Bourchier (Project Officer), this group became the first ADF-funded Local Drug Action Team in South Australia.

 Known as Substance Misuse Limestone Coast Working Party, the key aims of the LDAT are to help establish a collaborative, evidence-informed, community model to address AOD-use in the area, including importantly, advocating for evidence-informed AOD education in schools.

 “We are thrilled with the opportunity the ADF’s LDAT Program has given us to extend our influence around addressing substance use,” said Dr Judy Nagy.